Basics

 An illustrative example of latent content analysis that relies on qualitative analytical techniques can be seen in the study of television advertising.
 Let's consider a project where researchers aim to understand how family values are portrayed in commercials from different cultural contexts.
 This analysis would go beyond simply noting the presence of family members in advertisements to interpret the deeper messages about cultural norms, roles, and values conveyed through both the verbal and non-verbal elements of the ads.

 In a qualitative study, researchers first conduct data collection with a sample of television commercials from multiple countries that explicitly mention or depict family scenarios.
-The initial analytic step involves watching these advertisements multiple times to capture not just the overt content but to sense the implicit messages being communicated.
+The initial analytic step involves watching these advertisements multiple times to capture both the overt content and the implicit messages being communicated.
 For instance, the interactions between family members, the roles they portray, the settings, and even the products being advertised provide insights into underlying cultural perceptions and values about family.

 After the initial viewing, researchers develop a coding scheme that includes categories for implicit content such as "gender roles," "parental authority," "affection," and "lifestyle aspirations."
 Each of these categories is carefully defined to capture specific latent meanings.
 For example, the category "gender roles" might include codes for activities assigned implicitly to mothers versus fathers, like who is shown cooking dinner or who is managing finances.